Comparing Graphs via Persistence Distortion: Preliminary Experiments

 We also point out that in our experiments, we compute the 0-th \emph{zigzag persistence diagram} for each basepoint.
 However, we observe little difference in results if only the 0-th standard persistence diagrams are used.

 \paragraph{Experiment 1.} The first experiment aims to demonstrate the stability of the proposed \spdist{} distance.
 Specifically, we consider a set of noisy points $P$ sampled from a hidden graph $G=(V,E)$, and compute the the Rips complex $\mathcal{R}^r(P)$ of $P$ as an approximation of the hidden graph $G$.
 The hidden graph $G$ taken in this case is a part of the Athens road network.
-We obtain a noisy sample $P_\eps$ by perturbing each point from a discrete sample of $G$ uniformly randomly within error $\eps$.
+We obtain a noisy sample $P_\eps$ by uniformly sampling points from each edge with distance $\eps$ and perturbing sample points within the circular region of radius $\frac{\eps}{4}$.
 We then build a Rips complex $\mathcal{R}^{r(\eps)}(P_\eps)$ with parameter $r(\eps) = \frac{3\eps}{2}$.
 We then treat the 1-skeleton $\mathcal{R}^{r(\eps)}_1$ of $\mathcal{R}^{r(\eps)}(P_\eps)$ as a metric graph, and this metric graph $\mathcal{R}^{r(\eps)}_1$ offers a noisy approximation of the hidden graph $G$.
 Examples of $G$ and $\mathcal{R}^{r(\eps)}_1$s are shown in Figure \ref{fig:athens} (a), (b) and (c).

-To speedup the computation, we compute only the persistence diagrams at a set of $\delta$-sparse subsamples $Q \subset V$ and $Q' \subset P_\eps$, and only use points in $Q$ and $Q'$ as basepoints.
+To speedup the computation, we compute only the persistence diagrams at a set of \emph{$\delta$-sparse} subsamples $Q \subset V$ and $Q' \subset P_\eps$, and only use points in $Q$ and $Q'$ as basepoints.
 Specifically, $Q$ is obtained by the following randomized procedure: Take a random permutation of $V$.
 Process each node $v_i \in V$ in this order.
-We add $v_i$ into $Q$ only if its distance to current points in $Q$ is larger than $\delta$. $Q'$ is obtained from $P_\eps$ in a similar manner.
+We add $v_i$ into $Q$ \emph{only} if its distance to current points in $Q$ is larger than $\delta$.
+The point set $Q'$ is obtained from $P_\eps$ in a similar manner.
 We use a random order so as to further demonstrate the robustness against different discretization.
 By Theorem \ref{thm:stability}, one can show that this incurs at most $12 \delta$ error in the estimation of $\dsp(\mathcal{R}^{r(\eps)}_1, G)$.
-In our experiments, the size of the subsmapled sets $Q$ and $Q'$ are usually between 150 and 200 points.
+In our experiments, the size of the subsampled sets $Q$ and $Q'$ are usually between 150 and 200 points.
 The time required for computing the discrete \spdist{} distance using $Q$ and $Q'$ as basepoints, is observed to be from $20 \sim 30$ seconds.